Mouseworld-Lab/ACROSS-Test-Case-3/README.md

 The following scenarios are implemented in this repository.

 ## TC3.1 — Anticipatory Detection, Analysis & Prevention of Congestion Problems
+This sub-test evaluates the network’s ability to maintain quality service by ensuring the availability of required resources in multiple stakeholder net- works.
+It is based on predefined values such as latency, jitter, and errors.
+If potential issues are predicted, the network is reconfigured to avoid service degradation.

 ![Topology](images/TC31_global.PNG)

 ## TC3.3 — Smart QoS-aware Zero-Touch Traffic Engineering
+This sub-test focuses on Quality of Service (QoS) preservation in multiple stakeholder networks.
+It relies on predefined values for latency, jitter, and errors to predict and reconfigure the network for service optimization.
+An emulated network scenario with data and control plane links is employed, and QoS degradation is emulated, including error-related issues such as con- nection timeouts.

 ![Topology](images/TC33_global.PNG)

 ## TC3.4 — Intelligent Zero-Touch SLA Preservation
+This sub-test emphasizes the preservation of Service Level Agreements (SLAs) in multiple stakeholder networks.
+Using predefined values, including latency, jitter, and errors, SLAs are measured both end-to-end and per-hop.
+Predictive reconfiguration of the network is performed to ensure SLA preser- vation.
+Similar to previous sub-tests, it employs an emulated network sce- nario and emulates SLA violations, such as exceeding acceptable downtime specified in the SLA

 ![Topology](images/TC34_global.PNG)